pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Access EdgeCmd utility.md

 ## Linux

-Complete the following to access EdgeCmd utility on Linux:
+Complete the following procedure to access EdgeCmd utility on Linux:

 1. Open a terminal window.
-2. Type the following in the terminal and press Enter:
+2. Type the following path in the terminal and press Enter:

    ```bash
    /opt/OSIsoft/EdgeCmd/edgecmd